Marcus Semien Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 20th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Rays' 3.53 team ERA ranks third across all league pitching staffs.
+- The Rays' 3.58 team ERA ranks third across all MLB pitching staffs.

-- Rays pitchers combine to surrender the 10th-fewest home runs in baseball (66 total, one per game).
+- Rays pitchers combine to surrender 67 home runs (one per game), the ninth-fewest in the league.

-- Bradley (4-2) gets the starting nod for the Rays in his eighth start of the season.
-He has a 3.60 ERA in 35 2/3 innings pitched, with 48 strikeouts.
+- McClanahan (9-1) is trying for his 10th victory when he gets the starting nod for the Rays in his 14th start of the season.
+He has a 2.02 ERA in 75 2/3 innings pitched, with 87 strikeouts.

-- In his most recent outing on Sunday against the Boston Red Sox, the righty went five innings, allowing two earned runs while surrendering six hits.
+- In his last appearance on Monday, the lefty tossed six innings against the Boston Red Sox, allowing one earned run while surrendering five hits.

-- The 22-year-old has an ERA of 3.60, with 12.3 strikeouts per nine innings, in seven games this season.
-Opponents are batting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.